Bungee jumping: Risk of injury and fatalities

 Bungee jumping injuries may be divided into those that occur after jumping secondary to equipment mishap or tragic accident, and those that occur regardless of safety measures.

 In the first instance, injury can happen if the safety harness fails, the cord length is miscalculated, or the cord is not properly connected to the jump platform.
 In 1986, a man died during rehearsals for a bungee jumping stunt on a BBC television programme, because the cord sprang loose from a carabiner clip.

 Injuries that occur despite safety measures generally relate to the abrupt rise in upper body intravascular pressure during bungee cord recoil.
 Eyesight damage is the most frequently reported complication.
 Impaired eyesight secondary to retinal haemorrhage may be transient or take several weeks to resolve.
-In one case, a 26-year-old woman's eyesight was still impaired after 7 months.
+In one case, a 26-year-old woman's eyesight was still impaired after seven months.
 Whiplash injuries may occur as the jumper is jolted on the bungee cord and in at least one case, this has led to quadriplegia secondary to a broken neck.
 Very serious injury can also occur if the jumper's neck or body gets entangled in the cord.
-More recently, carotid artery dissection leading to a type of stroke after bungee jumping has also been described.
+In addition, carotid artery dissection leading to a type of stroke after bungee jumping has also been described.

 In popular culture

 In the film GoldenEye and its associated videogame, James Bond makes a jump over the edge of a dam in Russia (in reality the dam is in Switzerland: Verzasca Dam, and the jump was genuine, not an animated special effect).
 The jump in the dam later makes an appearance as a Roadblock task in the 14th season of the reality competition series The Amazing Race.

 A fictional proto-bungee jump is a plot point in the Michael Chabon novel The Amazing Adventures of Kavalier and Clay.

 In Valiant (comics) #171 (January 8, 1966), the two boys from Worrag island in "The Wild Wonders" in a circus story, jump from high up and seem ready to crash to their deaths, but are stopped by elasticated ropes tied to an ankle of each one.

 In the video game Aero the Acro-Bat, Aero will perform bungee jumping to obtain items like keys to open gates in a level.

-In Taskmaster New Zealand, series 2 episode 7 Matt Heath uses bungee jumping to solve one of the tasks.
+In Taskmaster New Zealand, series 2 episode 7, Matt Heath uses bungee jumping to solve one of the tasks.